mathiasvkaiz/robond-robotic-arm-pick-and-place-p2/writeup.md

 So there are definitively possibilities of improvement.
 The cycles seem to be related to the overall calculation.
 So it has to be possible, to switch off calculation/movement of special jonts and only the absolute relevant should move (not the whole construct).

 For the correct pick up, the robot should be somehow able to "see" objects in sight so that he could measure the dimensions of the object and then plan its detailed movement according to it.

+Update after first submission:
+In my first attempt i tried to substitute  those expressions/matrices with the received/calculated values inside the loop.
+Also all inverse kinematic topics were then calculated inside the main loop.
+This lead to the described issues above.
+I move the whole calculation outide the for loop (related to code from line 176ff).
+This lead to the desired results that my robot behaves like wanted.